corndeladmin/tech-docs/src/sql/selecting-with-conditions.md

 # Selecting with conditions

 Often, we don't want to get every single row in the database.
-This is expecially true if the database contains millions of rows of data.
+This is especially true if the database contains millions of rows of data.
 We want to restrict our query to rows with particular constraints.